 You have predicted D.O.F of some simple mechanisms from your intuition.
 But for a complex mechanism, such an approach may not work.
 So in coming sections we will see how we can predict D.O.F of a mechanism.

 If the body is in a plane it can have only 3 motions.
 2 translational and 1 rotational.
-So degree of freedom of a rigid body in a plane is 3.
+So degrees of freedom of a rigid body in a plane is 3.

 A mechanism is a collection of rigid bodies or links, connected through pairs, provided one link is grounded.
 Consider the mechanism shown below.